yalan2ny/tonkeeper-web/README.md

 #### Mac Environment variables:

-You can generate an App Store Connect API key to authenticate `notarytool` by going to the [App Store Connect](https://appstoreconnect.apple.com/access/api) access page and using the "Keys" tab.
+tabYou can generate an App Store Connect API key to authenticate `notarytool` by going to the [App Store Connect](https://appstoreconnect.apple.com/access/api) access page and using the "Keys" tab.
 This API key will look something like `AuthKey_ABCD123456.p8` and can only be downloaded once.